top of page

 GERMAN RESISTANCE TO HITLER, a group of leading Socialists arrives at the Kislau camp.
 Under SA guard, a group of leading Socialists arrives at the Kislau camp, one of the early concentration camps.
 Local Social Democratic party leader Ludwig Marum is fourth from the left in the line of arrivals.
 Kislau, Germany, May 16, 1933.
 Landesbildstelle Baden.

-GROUP OF PARTISANS
+GROUP OF JEWISH PARTISANS

 GROUP OF JEWISH PARTISANS, fighters in Soviet territories, circa 1942-1944.
 (Wiener Holocaust Library Collections)